yvoawk/getUMLS/vignettes/vignette.md

 ``` r
 library(getUMLS)
 ```
-For use this package, you will need an UMLS license.
+For use this package, you will need an <span style="color: red">UMLS license</span>.
 For more information, please see https://www.nlm.nih.gov/research/umls/.

 ## 1. Authentication : UMLS TICKET-GRANT TICKET